 - Master of Public Health (Incoming)

-The state of Washington has been a member of the Western Interstate Commission for Higher Education (WICHE) since 1955.
-WICHE is a 15-state commission working to improve access to higher education for students in the western region.
-Beginning in Summer quarter of 2017, all of our department's graduate degree options (excluding Master of Public Health degrees) is part of WICHE's Western Regional Graduate Program (WRGP) which makes this program available to students living in the following 14 states, as well as Guam and the Commonwealth of the Northern Marianas Islands (CNMI).
-Applicants from any of these states, who are accepted into our degree options and apply for the WRGP rate, will be charged the UW's resident tuition rate instead of the non-resident rate.
+The Western Interstate Commission for Higher Education (WICHE) is a 16-state and territory commission working to improve access to higher education for students in the western region.
+Beginning in Summer quarter of 2017, all of our department's graduate degree options (excluding Master of Public Health degrees) are part of WICHE's Western Regional Graduate Program (WRGP), which makes this program available to students who can demonstrate residency in a participating state or territory.
+The participating states are listed on the WRGP website.
+Admitted students with residency in any of these states who apply for the WRGP rate will be charged the UW's resident tuition rate instead of the non-resident rate.

 Types of Support

 Research, Teaching, and Staff Assistantships (Academic Service Employees)